 Haw visited Northern Ireland in 1970 during The Troubles, as well as the Killing Fields of Cambodia in 1989

-Inspired to take up his vigil after seeing the images and information produced by the Mariam Appeal, an anti-sanctions campaign
+Inspired to take up his vigil after seeing the images by the an "anti-sanctions campaign" Mariam Appeal, crippling Iraqi children

 Starting Parliament Square protest against Economic sanctions against Iraq